smouzakitis83/Denmark-Residential-Housing-Market-Trends-1992-2024-DKK-Currency-SQL--EXCEL--Tableau/README.md

 This specific data was provided by Kaggle and can be viewed [here](https://www.kaggle.com/datasets/martinfrederiksen/danish-residential-housing-prices-1992-2024).

-## Scope Of Analysis:
+## Scope Of Analysis: Stakeholder Questions
-* Analysis of how residential housing prices have changed over time
+* How have residential housing prices changed over time, and how do trends differ by region?
-* Comparison of purchase prices across different house types over time.
+* Which house types have experienced the highest price growth over time?
-* Examination of annual inflation rates alongside nominal interest rates.
+* How do macroeconomic factors, such as nominal interest rates and inflation, relate to housing prices and sales trends in Denmark?
-* Review of average percentage differences between offer and purchase prices by house age.
+* Are newer homes priced at a premium compared to older homes, and does this vary by region or house type?
-* Comparison of average housing prices across different house age groups.
+* How does the difference between offer price and final purchase price vary across regions, market conditions, and time periods?
-* Overview of regional housing markets using overall average price metrics.
+* What insights can be drawn from average housing prices and percentage differences between offer and purchase prices across house age groups?

  ## SQL Methodology